SeanTangney/cul/README.md

         - By using the search bar i can type any product name or related word into the search bar and see relevant products.

+    5. As a site user, i want to be able to contact the store straight from the website.

+        - In the footer of the site there is a link to the contact us page.
+Here a user can submit a form to send it straight to the email of the site owner.

 <br>